AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/introduction.rst

 If the hardware presents an interface consisting of multiple fields within individual memory cells, we can use a record type instead of a single unsigned type representing a single word.
-Ada allows us to specify the exact record layout, own to the individual bit level, for any type we may need to use for the record components.
-Then when we declare the object we use that record type, again specifying the starting address.
+Ada allows us to specify the exact record layout, down to the individual bit level, for any types we may need to use for the record components.
+When we declare the object we use that record type, again specifying the starting address.
 Then we can just refer to the object's record components as usual, having the compiler compute the address offsets